 This scheme is open to those who have already completed their degree and who are still currently studying.
 Please note that you must have graduated before the bursary course starts.

-Due to the disruption caused by the Coronavirus, interviews will be held remotely, and the assessment will be adapted to prevent the need to travel or meet people face to face.
+Due to the disruption caused by the coronavirus pandemic, interviews will be held remotely, and the assessment will be adapted to prevent the need to travel or meet people face to face.

 In applying for a bursary you are advised to source your own information regarding the course/university of your choice.
 You do not need to have applied to, or secured a place on, any of the courses above as your application to the Scott Trust Bursary acts as your application to the course.